Are you visiting Germany or planning to? Here are some incredible things to do in Karlsruhe, Germany, that you certainly should check out.

 Some more things to do in Karlsruhe include a tour of the State Museum of Baden inside the Karlsruhe Palace.
 It’s the main cultural museum in the state and contains amazing collections spanning different eras.

 Typically, visitors can enjoy collections of artifacts and artworks from as far back as pre-historic times.
-Here you will learn more about human history and development from ancient times to the 21st century.
+You will learn more about human history and development from ancient times to the 21st century.

 Topping that off are frequent temporary exhibitions showcasing collections borrowed from other museums.
-For a small fee, spend time touring the museum alone or join the guided tours.
+For a small fee, tour the museum alone or join the guided tours.
 Either way, you end up with an excellent understanding of humanity and the history of the world.

 See related: 10 Things that will SHOCK you about Germany